yzhphy/NeatIBP/README.md

 ```
 /SomePath/NeatIBP/continue.sh
 ```
 In the examples, we have provided some convenient ways to comply the above operations.
-At first, modify the file **packagePath.txt** in the working folder containing the package path as **/SomePath/NeatIBP/**.
+At first, modify the file "packagePath.txt" in the working folder containing the package path as "/SomePath/NeatIBP/".
 Then, turn on a terminal in the current working directory and use
 ```
 ./run.sh
 ```